chrisgrieser/alfred-bibtex-citation-picker/README.md

 ## Installation
 1. [Download the latest release](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/releases/latest).
 2. Enter the BibTeX library path.
+3. Select your citation format.
+The default is *Pandoc Citations*.
+To switch to another format like LaTeX, Multi-Markdown, org mode, eta, \[\[wikilinks\]\], or #tags use the keyword `scp` in Alfred and select `Change citation format`.
-3. Use the citation picker via the Alfred keyword `ct`, or set a [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) for the citation picker by double-clicking the respective field in the workflow window.
+4. Use the citation picker via the Alfred keyword `cc`, or set a [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) for the citation picker by double-clicking the respective field in the workflow window.